kaimyn/Hubitat/Tailwind/README.md

 # Tailwind_Hubitat
 Hubitat device drivers for Tailwind support

+THIS DRIVER IS BROKEN AS OF TAILWIND V9.95.
+NO INFORMATION IS AVAILABLE ON ANY FIXES AT THIS TIME (4/25)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: